justinjiajia/bigdata_lab_2025/Interacting with Spark through JupyterHub.md

 ### Accessing JupyterHub

-Once the cluster is ready, switch to the Applications tab and copy and paste the URL for JupyterHub into the location bar of your browser.
+Once the cluster is ready, switch to the Applications tab.
+Click the URL to open JupyterHub in a new browser tab:

 <img width="800" alt="image" src="https://github.com/user-attachments/assets/7fecd488-f655-4fdd-9b14-574f669660d3" />